 However, the Title IX Coordinator may permit the investigation and/or hearings pertinent to each Respondent or complaint to be conducted separately if there is a compelling reason to do so.
-In joinThe arings, separate determinations of responsibility will be made for each Respondent and/or for each complaint with respect to each
+In joinThe arings, separate determinations of responsibility will be made for each Respondent and/or for each complaint with respect to each alleged policy violation.

-27. THE ORDER OF THE HEARING-INTRODUCTIONS AND EXPLANATION OF PROCEDURE
+27. THE ORDER OF THE HEARING-INTRODUCTIONS AND EXPLANATION OF PROCEDURE are managed by a non-voting hearing facilitator/case manager appointed by the Title IX Coordinator.33